Sage-Bionetworks/data_curator-infra/README.md

-# aws-application-deployment-template
+# data-curator_infra

-CDK-based template for deploying a containerized application to AWS
+CDK project for deploying the infrastructure for a containerized application to AWS

 ## Perequisites